tiffanyvoorhees2500/budget_app_fullstack/README.md

 I have the following tables:
 Users - Authentication/Authorization based on this table

-Income - Linked to Users
+Income - Linked to Users (using JWT token)
-Bills - Linked to Users
+Bills - Linked to Users (using JWT token)
-Transactions - Linked to Users
+Transactions - Linked to Users (using JWT token)

-** Any table linked to Users means that a user will only be able to see the items linked to them (Authorization)

 # Development Environment